steinerAdi/sphinx-pdf-generate/docs/example.rst

 Example
 =======

-This page is used to add some examples how to use sphinx codes and how it is rendered with this extension without additional fixures.
+This page is used to add some examples how to use sphinx codes and how it is rendered with this extension [1]_.
 For more information about this extension, have a look to the |pageLink|_.

 Links
 -----

+Sphinx offers several link options with basic methods and additional roles.

 `website link to google <https://www.google.com/>`_, `relative link to index page <index.html>`_ or `absolute link to options page </options.html>`_.
 Link with :rst:`:doc:` role: :doc:`options`